sravanpannala/blog/content/posts/distributed-compiling/index.md

 If you want to cross compile using `icecream` use the instructions in the next subsection.
 If all the nodes in your cluster are of the same architecture, you can skip it.

 ## Configure toolchain for cross compiling
-The most common cross-compiling scenario is using `x64` computers to compile for `aarch64` since arm computers are generally not powerful.
+The most common cross-compiling scenario is using `x64` computers to compile for `aarch64` since ARM computers are generally not powerful.
 To compile `aarch64` on `x64` you first need to configure a cross-compiler toolchain.
 There is an AUR package that does most of it for you.
 You can install it by running
 ```
 yay -S distccd-alarm-armv8
 ```